hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

             .setRequiredMember( "192.168.10.100" ).setEnabled( true );
 ```

-The `join` element has below sub-elements and attributes.
+The `join` element has the following sub-elements and attributes.

 #### multicast element